bootstrapworld/curriculum/lessons/Algebra2/exploring-logarithmic-models/langs/en-us/slides.md

 @image{images/questions.png, 250}

-- Do people who make more money generally live longer?
+- Do you think people living in wealthier countries generally live longer?
 - Open the @starter-file{alg2-countries}
 - From the File menu, select "Save a Copy", and click "Run".
 - Working in pairs or small groups, complete questions 1-6 on @printable-exercise{exploring-countries.adoc}.
-- Be ready to discuss!

 @teacher{
 Discuss students' findings.
 Pay special attention to the @vocab{form} that students use to describe the pattern in the scatter plot.
 Is it linear, or something else?
 Is it strong or weak?
 If there's some disagreement among the students, that's a good thing!